tieututinhoc/piracy/docs/security/README.md

 -   [WPD](http://wpd.app/) - The real privacy dashboard for Windows.
 -   [Hard_Configurator](http://hard-configurator.com/) - GUI to manage Software Restriction Policy (SRP) - and harden Windows.
 -   [hardentools](https://github.com/securitywithoutborders/hardentools) - Hardentools is a utility that disables a number of risky Windows features.
--   [MSGM ToolKit](http://www.majorgeeks.com/files/details/msmg_toolkit.html) - Free program to customize Windows similar like NTLite bu without a nice looking GUI.
+-   [MSGM ToolKit](http://www.majorgeeks.com/files/details/msmg_toolkit.html) - Free program to customize Windows similar like NTLite but without a nice looking GUI.
 -   [NTLite](http://www.ntlite.com/) - Paid program to remove integrated telemetry, integrate updates & more.
 -   [How to remove viruses and malware on your Windows PC](https://www.howtogeek.com/126911/what-to-do-if-you-get-a-virus-on-your-computer/) - Helpful HowToGeek article on cleaning out the pipes.